Guide to Renting a Car in Iceland: All You Need to Know

 Before finalising your car rental in Iceland, make sure to verify that you’re reserving a vehicle with an automatic transmission.
 If you’re unsure based on the information on the rental company’s website, contact the company to confirm.

-Are automatic cars more expensive to rent?
+- Are automatic cars more expensive to rent?

 Yes, automatic vehicles are slightly more expensive to rent.
-You can expect to see about a 10% increase over the cost of a manual transmission vehicle.
-However, if you’re not comfortable driving a manual transmission vehicle, you definitely don't want to risk a car accident just to save some money.
+You can expect to see about a 10% increase in the cost of a manual transmission vehicle.
+However, if you’re not comfortable driving a manual transmission vehicle, you don't want to risk a car accident just to save some money.
 Book an automatic rental car for your safety and the safety of your fellow drivers.
 Just be sure to book quickly!
 Automatic transmission rental cars are very popular in Iceland and usually book up fast.

-Is it better to drive a manual or automatic car?
+- Is it better to drive a manual or automatic car?

 It all depends on your comfort level.
 If you’ve never driven a manual vehicle, the time to try it is not while you’re on vacation.
 Additionally, automatic cars are generally considered more comfortable to drive and they’re also easier to drive in cities, where changing traffic makes changing gears rapidly a necessity.